kacienk/kacienk/README.md

 ### Hi there

-I am a student of AGH UST.
+I am a student at AGH UST.

 The project that I have been working on lately is [Bydlac](https://github.com/kacienk/Bydlac).